 This industry is known as the ‘logistics’ industry – it manages the flow of goods and other resources, including mail and people, from one place to another.
 One of many careers in this area could be for you if you have good communication, organisation and problem solving skills.

 The transport and storage industry is vital to the UK economy, running 24 hours a day, 7 days a week and 365 days in the year.

 You can work in one of five areas.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

 There are a wide variety of companies to choose from including:

-In 2020, there were an estimated 22,970 UK seafarers, compared to 22,440 from the previous year.
-UK nationals accounted for 19% of the 86,140 seafarers active at sea working for companies within the membership of the UK Chamber of Shipping.
+In 2021, there were an estimated 21,970 UK nationals active at sea, compared to 23,880 the previous year.
+UK nationals accounted for 16% of the 103,590 seafarers active at sea working for companies within the membership of the UK Chamber of Shipping.
+Of these UK nationals, 82% were male and 47% were aged 40 to 61.
 There was a slight increase in the numbers of certified officers, while the numbers of cadet officers and uncertified officers all fell.

 Talent in Logistics